(courtesy of L. W.)

 It is quite evident that these websites have various means of mulcting 'profit' using unorthodox strategies.
 They make money from the customers because of the papers written by their writers, they make money out of their writers from their alleged extortion in the form of fines and penalties, or their non payment of fees, as well as their business schemes in padding most of the writers' transfer charges in case of wire transfer to the banks.

-For some people, essayfraud.org was organized to fight the competitors or the foreign sites.
 According to a blog, "Essay Fraud does not itself sell services to American students or have foreign competitors, but it appears to represent the interests of companies that do so."
 Personally, I have some reservations about the defunct site of having maintained its independence after an admission that it was operated and managed also by a 'competitor' term paper mill.
 With a clear conflict of interest having been present and the lack of disclosure or transparency at the outset, an appearance of impropriety was created which may perhaps, have undermined any disinterested and objective person's confidence in the website.

 There are forums that still exist which deal with the exposition of scams however the integrity of the same will depend on a number of factors, i.e. the purpose for which it was created, its policies or terms of use, the members/posters, implementation of the site's policy and other related reasons.